andyglow/scalacheck-gen-configured/README.md

 ```

 ## Definitions
-Below is a table showing whtcj definitions can be supported by types.
+Below is a table showing which definitions can be supported by types.

 |                      | Numeric types | Char | String | Boolean | Date types | Duration |
 | -------------------- | ------------- | ---- | ------ | ------- | ---------- | -------- |